bucketco/bucket-javascript-sdk/packages/cli/README.md

 Arguments:

-- `featureKey`: Key of the feature to grant/revoke access to (optional, interactive selection if omitted)
+- `featureKey`: Key of the feature to grant/revoke access to (optional, interactive selection if omitted).

 Options:

-- `--enable`: Enable the feature for the specified targets
+- `--enable`: Enable the feature for the specified targets.
-- `--disable`: Disable the feature for the specified targets
+- `--disable`: Disable the feature for the specified targets.
 - `--users`: User IDs to target.
-Can be specified multiple times
+Can be specified multiple times.
 - `--companies`: Company IDs to target.
-Can be specified multiple times
+Can be specified multiple times.
 - `--segments`: Segment IDs to target.
-Can be specified multiple times
+Can be specified multiple times.
-- `--app-id`: App ID to use
+- `--app-id`: App ID to use.

 At least one target (companies, segments, or users) must be specified.
 You must also specify either `--enable` or `--disable`, but not both.